Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/tools.rst

 *Camera Motion* operator solves the motion of camera using all tracks placed on the footage and two keyframes specified on this panel.
 There are some requirements:

-- There should be at least 8 common tracks on the both of the selected keyframes.
+- There should be at least eight common tracks on the both of the selected keyframes.
 - There should be noticeable parallax effects between these two keyframes.